damoeb/deplag/README.md

 What is it?
 -----------

 This a proove of concept of a plagiarism detector.
-It is comes with a HTML frontend to display the potential rip-offs.
+It comes with a HTML frontend to display the potential matches.
 These matches are displayed as diffs.

 The Latest Version
 ------------------